TingtingWu17/tingtingwu17.github.io/_pages/Research Projects.md

 Most of the microsocpes are fixed once built.
 In this project, we configure the strucuture of the microscope to adapt to the current measurement to achieve better imaging.

-## <span style="color:teal; font-family:Comic Sans MS;font-size: 25px;">Mapping heterogeneities inside biomolecule condensates using single molecule imaging and flurogenic probes </span>
+## <span style="color:teal; font-family:Comic Sans MS;font-size: 25px;">Mapping heterogeneities inside biomolecule condensates using single molecule imaging and fluorogenic probes </span>
 <span style="color:teal; font-family:Comic Sans MS;font-size: 15px;"> __T.
 Wu__, M.R.
 King, M. Farag, R. V. Pappue, and M. D. Lew, __BioRxiv__ (2023). [[Article]](https://www.biorxiv.org/content/10.1101/2023.01.26.525727v1). </span>

 Biomolecular condensates provide spatial and temporal control over biochemical reactions.
 Due to the high dynamic feature of condensates both spatially and temporally, the structures inside condensates haven't been well explored